krisalyssa/craigcottingham.github.io/source/blog/2011-03-16-babys-first-ec2-instance.html.md

 At some point in the near future, this record will be garbage collected, and won't show up in `ec2-describe-instances` any more.

+[^1]: But it won't hurt if you do.
+You'll just get a warning to that effect.

-[^fn1]: On purpose.
-Amazon's stated intention is to make a small, quick-booting Linux system,
-        and let you add on the stuff you need.
+[^2]: On purpose.
+Amazon's stated intention is to make a small, quick-booting Linux system, and let you add on the stuff you need.

-[^fn2]: S3-backed instances like this can only be terminated, which means that they will be
-        deleted after they shut down, and any data stored or changed in the instance will be lost.
+[^3]: S3-backed instances like this can only be terminated, which means that they will be deleted after they shut down, and any data stored or changed in the instance will be lost.
 EBS-backed instances can be stopped without terminating, which means they remain known to EC2 and can be restarted again.
 I'll show an example of this in a later post.

-[^fn3]: But it won't hurt if you do.
-You'll just get a warning to that effect.